Learning Clique Forests: Methodology

 An advantage of the formulation in terms of clique trees is that we can use any multivariate function as a scoring function.
 Specifically, we aim for a function that, given a set of random variables $\mathbf{X}_c$ produces a score which is a measure of the strength of association between the variables, taking into account local interactions through the separator.

 \begin{definition} The \emph{gain} is the increase in score that results from a clique expansion. \end{definition}

 We also want to require the score to have a validation procedure, so that we can test significance.
 Significance can be validated both through a parametric statistical test under some assumptions or non-parametrically via permutation test.
-Further, cross-validation can be implemented by requiring that the gain computed on the validation sample using the function estimated on the train sample is larger than a given threshold.
+Further, cross-validation can be implemented by computing the gain on the validation sample using the function estimated on the train sample.
 In many cases the contribution to the score is made up of a positive contribution due to the introduction of a new clique and a negative correction from the separator.
 The meaning of the negative correction is sometimes related to double counting and sometimes related to conditioning.

 Let us here exemplify the above by introducing two gain functions: one based on scores from a similarity matrix, and a second one based on log-likelihood with an explicit formulation for the gaussian case.